Tank blanketing: Methods

-Although it varies from application to application, blanketing systems usually operate at a slightly higher than atmospheric pressure (a few inches of water column above atmospheric).
+Blanketing systems usually operate at a few inches of water column pressure above atmospheric pressure.
 Higher pressures than this are generally not used as they often yield only marginal increases in results while wasting large amounts of expensive blanketing gas.

-Some systems also utilize inert gases to agitate the liquid contents of the container.
-This is desirable because products, such as citric acid, are added to food oils the tank will begin to settle over time with the heavier contents sinking to the bottom.
-However, a system that utilizes nitrogen sparging (and then subsequently tank blanketing once the nitrogen reaches the vapor space) may have negative impact on the products involved.
-Nitrogen sparging creates a significantly higher amount of surface contact between the gas and the product, which in turn creates a much larger opportunity for undesired oxidation to occur.
+Most gas blanketing systems discharge the blanketing gas directly into the container headspace above the liquid.
+Some systems introduce the blanketing gas below the liquid surface to agitate the liquid contents of the container as the bubbles rise to the headspace.
+This is desirable with non-miscible tank contents that will separate over time, with the heavier contents sinking to the bottom.

+A system that utilizes nitrogen sparging can have a negative impact on the products involved.
+Nitrogen sparging creates a significantly higher amount of surface contact between the gas and the product, which in turn creates a much larger opportunity for undesired oxidation to occur if the blanketing gas contains oxygen.
 It is possible for nitrogen that is as much 99.9% free of oxygen to increase the amount of oxidation within the product due to the high amount of surface contact.